On this page...

 Our Australian Centre for Wildlife Genomics manages and curates the Museum's Frozen Tissue Collection.
 This ever expanding collection currently comprises around 80 000 specimens.
 Our freezers keep our many thousands of tissue samples in long term archival storage conditions for future use in genomic studies.

-These samples are used for the museum’s research projects and may also be loaned to researchers throughout Australia and the world to supplement their research.
+These samples are used for the Museum’s research projects and may also be loaned to researchers throughout Australia and the world to supplement their research.

-Using specimens from the collection
+How we are using specimens from the collection

 At the discretion of the collection manager, limited samples from the Australian Museum tissue collection may be available for loan to established researchers, by request, and following the submission and approval of a signed tissue licence agreement.